Flutter Performance: Top 10 Best Practices

 Choose SizedBox instead of Container

-To create a box or whitespace of specified dimensions use the SizedBox widget, which is less taxing on the system, compared to the Container widget.
+To create a box or whitespace of specified dimensions use the SizedBox widget, which is responsible only for the size of the component, rather than Container, which contains all kinds of widgets of layout, size, color, shape, etc.

 Use pre-built child subtree with AnimatedBuilder